-15. Developments in real interest rates may have also dampened credit demand during the crisis.
-As world food and fuel prices began to retreat in the second half of 2008, inflation fell quickly in most PICs, leading to sharp increase in real lending rates and keeping them at elevated levels in most countries (Figure 7).
+Developments in real interest rates may have also dampened credit demand during the crisis.
+As world food and fuel prices began to retreat in the second half of 2008, inflation fell quickly in most PICs, leading to sharp increases in real lending rates and keeping them at elevated levels in most countries (Figure 7).
 The sharp fall in Fiji's real lending rates since the second quarter of 2009 reflected the one-off increases of domestic prices in the wake of the April 2009 devaluation.
-Overall, real borrowing costs for business have increased considerably during the crisis and this likely contributed to slow credit growth.
+Overall, real borrowing costs for business have increased considerably during the crisis and this has likely contributed to the slow credit growth.

-16. Real exchange rate appreciation during the crisis may have also contributed to weak credit demand.
-The appreciation was also a result of the pass-through to domestic markets of higher world food and fuel prices, although in the case of Solomon Islands the real exchange rate was on an appreciating trend well before world prices began to rise (Figure 8).
-The decline in world prices since mid-2008 has not brought real exchange rates back to their pre-crisis levels in PICs.
+Real exchange rate appreciation during the crisis may have also contributed to weak credit demand.
+As reported in Table 1 earlier, all PICs except PNG maintain a pegged exchange rate.
+Although there have been some movements over time, nominal effective exchange rates (NEER) at the end of 2010 for most PICs (with Fiji and Solomon Islands being exceptions) remained roughly at their 2005 levels (Figure 8).
+Higher inflation than trading partners', largely reflecting the pass-through to domestic markets of higher world food and fuel prices, led to real exchange rate appreciation during the crisis in all six PICs except Fiji.
+In the case of Solomon Islands the real exchange rate was on an appreciating trend well before world prices began to rise (Figure 9).
+The decline in world prices since mid-2008 has not brought real exchange rates back to their pre-crisis levels.
 The monetary easing to boost economic activity has therefore not been supported by real exchange rate movements, with Fiji being an exception.
 Fiji's April 2009 devaluation has led to a sharp real depreciation of the Fiji dollar since the second quarter of 2009, which has boosted tourism amid weak overall economic activity.

-10 Parent banks in Australia also experienced slower credit growth after the crisis, especially to the corporate sector for similar reasons-tighter credit standards and some corporate deleveraging.
+&lt;sup>11 Parent banks in Australia also experienced slower credit growth after the crisis, especially to the corporate sector for similar reasons-tighter credit standards and some corporate deleveraging.

-11 Real lending rates were obtained by deflating nominal rates by the headline consumer price index.
+&lt;sup>12 Real lending rates were obtained by deflating nominal rates by the headline consumer price index.
 Ideally, a core inflation index should have been used, but such data are not available.

-17. Fiscal policy was eased in most PICs during the crisis to support economic activity.
-Except Vanuatu (there the policy stance was neutral) and Solomon Islands (where the policy stance was tightened), all other PICs covered here loosened fiscal policy in 2009, and Tonga and Samoa continued to loosen in 2010 (Samoa's policy stance was largely driven by the need for post-Tsunami reconstruction) (Figure 9).
+Fiscal policy was eased in most PICs during the crisis to support economic activity.
+Except Vanuatu (where the policy stance was neutral) and Solomon Islands (where the policy stance was tightened), all other PICs covered here loosened fiscal policy in 2009, and Tonga and Samoa continued to loosen in 2010 (Samoa's policy stance was largely driven by the need for post-Tsunami reconstruction) (Figure 10).
 At least part of the fiscal expansion has been financed domestically, but given weak private sector activity there was little risk of crowding out and hence the fiscal expansion has most likely not contributed to the slow growth of private sector credit.